sowwmyaa/CategoricalModel-Alexnet/README.md

 ---

-## 👩‍💻 Author
+## Author

 **Sowmya Sri**

-B.Tech, Electronics and Communication Engineering
-Indian Institute of Technology Guwahati
+B.Tech, Electronics and Communication Engineering Indian Institute of Technology Guwahati

 ---

-## ⭐ If you found this project useful
+If you find this project useful, please consider starring the repository.

-Please consider giving the repository a **Star ⭐**.